Numerical-Analysis/course/README.md

 Canvas is for grades recording and announcements.

-Please read the Syllabus very carefully.
+Please read the [Syllabus][NumericalMethods_Syllabus.pdf] very carefully.
 This is our contract.

-I will write up notes and update it after every lecture.
+I will write up [notes](NMnotes.pdf) and update it after every lecture.
 There are no mandary textbook.
+Some [Jupyter notebooks](/nbs) will be used during lecture.
 ### Recommended textbook
 - (Buy this book if you can) *Numerical methods: design, analysis, and computer implementation of algorithms*, Anne, Greenbaum, and Timothy P. Chartier.
 Princeton University Press, 2012.
 - *Numerical Linear Algebra*, Trefethen and Bau, Siam 1997